 My Experience Using Hanford & Green ACRYLIC SATIN

-I have been using water-based trim paints for the past 5 years.
-I am always excited to see new products.
-After reading this it ticked all the boxes, class 1 scrub rated, quick drying, good sheen level etc. I used this in my downstairs toilet at home as I was preparing the room to be wallpapered.
-I applied the 1st coat of satin on the door & trim over previously painted water based paint.
+I have been using water-based trim paints for the past five years, so I’m always excited to see new products.
+After reading about this one, it ticked all the boxes – Class 1 scrub rated, quick drying, good sheen level etc. I used this in my downstairs toilet at home as I was preparing the room to be wallpapered.
+I applied the first coat of satin on the door & trim over previously painted water-based paint.
 There was also some new plywood pipe boxing, primed using acrylic primer.

-I was impressed with the whiteness of the paint and it’s opacity, as normally white can be disappointing, but this was good.
-The paint flowed very nice by brush and roller.
-After 90 mins I applied the 2nd coat as it does say this is achievable after 1 hour.
-Normally though you feel a drag but no, this was dry and the 2nd coat applied as flawlessly as the first.
+I was impressed with the whiteness of the paint and its opacity, as normally white can be disappointing, but this was good.
+The paint flowed very nicely by brush and roller.
+After 90 minutes I applied the second coat, as it does say this is achievable after one hour.
+Normally though you feel a drag at his point, but this was dry and the second coat applied as flawlessly as the first.

-After 2 hours drying, I managed to wallpaper the room, wiping off the paste residue with ease and no marks on the paint work were visible.
+After two hours of drying, I was able to wallpaper the room, wiping off the paste residue with ease and no marks visible on the paintwork.
 Overall, I was very impressed.
-To be able to apply 2 coats and wallpaper in a short space of time is very impressive.
+To be able to apply two coats and wallpaper in a short space of time is very impressive.

-Application.
-Brush (fossa viper trim).
-Mini Roller (two fussy blokes).
-Overall, This has its positives of being a great eco-friendly paint that has a great opacity.
-The drying and recoat time is fantastic.
+Overall, This has its positives: it is an eco-friendly paint that has a great opacity, and the drying and recoat time is fantastic.
 However, lack of stockists and not good on stains has to be a big negative.

 Review Summary